The World Fell in Love With The Smiths Just as They Were Falling Apart

 It was a challenge picked up later that summer by their Manchester brethren New Order when they released Substance, which filled not one but two cassette tapes and compact discs with many of the remixes and extended versions of the golden nuggets that made them such a staple on the New York City club circuit in the late ’80s.

-While Louder Than Bombs introduced the world to the Smiths in 1987, just one year later the band was no more.
+While Louder Than Bombs expanded the Smiths’ audience beyond their cult fan base, just one year after its release the band was no more.
 Shortly after Marr left the group in the summer of ’87, he joined forces with Matt Johnson in The The, and was featured on the British group’s acclaimed 1989 LP Mind Bomb.

 Morrissey, meanwhile, dove headfirst into his solo career with the release of Viva Hate in ’88, the first in a long succession of recordings under his own name that continues to bear fruits to this very day.
 Joyce and Rourke would link up with Sinead O’Connor just in time for work to begin on her seminal second LP I Do Not Want What I Haven’t Got, while Joyce also played drums on Julian Cope’s 1991 masterpiece Peggy Suicide.